janki12496/StephanosTaekwondo/README.md

 - Each student holds a rank in the martial arts.
 The belt color and the date the student awarded each rank is kept in the database.
 A given rank may be held by many students.
 While it is customary to think of a student as having a single rank, it can track each student’s progress through the ranks.
 Therefore, every rank that a student attains is kept in the system.
 New students joining the school are automatically given a white belt rank (default).

--Sample ranks (the user can enter any ranks in the Ranks table) are:
+- Sample ranks (the user can enter any ranks in the Ranks table) are:
 1. White
 2. Yellow
 3. Green